-Anophthalmia is a medical term used to depict the absence of the globe and ocular tissue from the orbit.
+Anophthalmia is a medical term used to characterize the absence of the globe and ocular tissue from the orbit.

-This was originally reported more than 400 years ago, yet it is only recently that cogent reconstructive options became available.
+This was initially reported more than 400 years ago, yet it is only recently that cogent reconstructive options became available.

-There are numerous reasons why one might lose an eye.
+There are numerous explanations why one might lose an eye.

 Surgeries which result in anophthalmos